ga4gh/vrs/docs/source/impl-guide/example.rst

 differences between alleles due to trivial differences in reference naming.
-The same variation reported on NC_000019.10, CM000681.2, GRCh38:19, GRCh38.p13:19 would appear to be distinct variation; using a digest identifer will ensure that variation is reported on a single sequence identifier.
+The same variation reported on NC_000019.10, CM000681.2, GRCh38:19, GRCh38.p13:19 would appear to be distinct variation; using a digest identifier will ensure that variation is reported on a single sequence identifier.
 Furthermore, using digest-based sequence identifiers enables the use of custom reference sequences.

 .. important:: VRS permits the use of conventional sequence accessions
-	       from RefSeq, Ensemble, or other sources.
-However, when generating copmuted identifiers, implementations MUST
+	       from RefSeq, Ensembl, or other sources.
+However, when generating computed identifiers, implementations MUST
 	       use GA4GH-sequence accessions.

-In this example, the sequence identifier ``refseq:NC_000019.10`` MUST be transformed into digest-based identifer ``ga4gh:GS.IIB53T8CNeJJdUqzn9V_JnRtQadwWCbl`` as described in :ref:`computed-identifiers`.
-In practice, implmentations should precompute sequence digests or should use an existing service that does so.
+In this example, the sequence identifier ``refseq:NC_000019.10`` MUST be transformed into digest-based identifier ``ga4gh:GS.IIB53T8CNeJJdUqzn9V_JnRtQadwWCbl`` as described in :ref:`computed-identifiers`.
+In practice, implementations should precompute sequence digests or should use an existing service that does so.
 (See :ref:`required-data` for a description of data that are needed to implement VRS.)
 Subsitituing the GA4GH sequence identifier